Doctoral Project Fees and Financial Aid

 Satisfactory Academic Progress (SAP) Policy

-The federal government requires that institutions approved to offer Title IV aid monitor each student's academic progress.
+The federal government requires that institutions approved to offer Federal Student Aid aid monitor each student's academic progress.
 This is done to ensure that students receiving financial aid are making what is called Satisfactory Academic Progress.
 To remain eligible for Federal Student Aid, students must meet all of Meridian’s Satisfactory Academic Progress (SAP) standards established for their specific enrollment status.
 These standards are separate from the academic standing policies set by the institution.
-Please review the Satisfactory Academic Progress policy to understand the requirements affecting students utilizing Dissertation and Clinical Case Study Financial Aid.
+Students receiving financial aid towards their doctoral project clocks are advised to review the Satisfactory Academic Progress policy to understand these requirements relative to how doctoral project progress is assessed.